tristanpenman/marian-rknn/README.md

 # Marian RKNN

-This repo contains an implementation of MarianMT that runs on Rockchip NPU (RKNN) devices.
+This repo contains Python and C++ implementations of MarianMT that run on Rockchip NPU (RKNN) devices.
 It also includes Python scripts and step-by-step instructions to assist with the model conversion process.

 ### Contents